 Dr Adrian Curtin

-My first book, Avant-Garde Theatre Sound: Staging Sonic Modernity, supported by a British Academy/Leverhulme Research Grant, was published by Palgrave Macmillan in 2014.
-My second book, Death in Modern Theatre: Stages of Mortality, will be published by Manchester University Press.
+My first book, Avant-Garde Theatre Sound: Staging Sonic Modernity, supported by a British Academy/Leverhulme research grant, was published by Palgrave Macmillan in 2014.
+I won the 2015 Early Career Research Prize, awarded by the Theatre and Perfomance Assocation (TaPRA), for this book.
+My second book, Death in Modern Theatre: Stages of Mortality, was published by Manchester University Press in 2019.

 External impact and engagement

 - Staging Mortalitity: Provocation & Conversation [November 2016, Barnfield Theatre, Exeter, part of the Being Human festival]